SudiptenduBanerjee/3d-video-project/README.md

 Upon successful execution, the script will produce an output_3d_video.mp4 file, located within the same directory as the notebook.
 This resultant video, when viewed with appropriate red-cyan anaglyph glasses, will exhibit the intended three-dimensional effect.
 Contributing

-We welcome and encourage contributions to this project.
-Should you identify potential enhancements, bug fixes, or new feature implementations, please feel free to open an issue or submit a pull request.
-License

 This project is distributed under the terms of the MIT License, ensuring open access and flexibility for use and modification.